Query Streams from Confluent Cloud

 -

-The Hazelcast CLI client is successfully connected to your Viridian cluster ready for later steps in this tutorial.
+The Hazelcast CLC client is successfully connected to your cluster ready for later steps in this tutorial.

 Step 2.
 Create a Free Confluent Cloud Kafka Cluster